 Typically, your 2nd appointment is a 2-hour visit called a Neuro-Vision Evaluation.
 We go far beyond traditional eye exams by using up to 35 different tests to measure how your eyes work individually, together and how the brain and eyes communicate.
 That provides us with a holistic picture of your vision and processing, allowing us to diagnose your condition and recommend a treatment plan.

 05 Review Results

-Usually within one week of your Neuro-Vision Evaluation, we’ll schedule a 45-minute virtual appointment with Dr. Talaber to review your results, provide a diagnosis, and explain the recommended strategy for treatment.
+Usually, within one week of your Neuro-Vision Evaluation, we’ll schedule a 45-minute virtual appointment with Dr. Talaber to review your results, provide a diagnosis, and explain the recommended strategy for treatment.
 This plan could range from something as simple as a special glasses prescription to a recommendation to start a vision therapy program.
-Dr. Talabler will answer any questions you have at this point, and work with you to make sure you understand your plan helps you achieve your vision goals.
+Dr. Talabler will answer any questions you have at this point and work with you to ensure you understand your plan and helps you achieve your vision goals.

 06 Start Vision Therapy

 Vision Therapy sessions are 45-minute, one-on-one appointments with a Vision Therapist.
 Based on the treatment plan managed by Dr. Talaber, the Vision Therapist will work with you on techniques specifically designed to improve the areas of your vision that were identified as problematic.
 Vision Therapy sessions typically occur once or twice a week in the office, and are reinforced with at-home vision therapy.
 As you might suspect, our patients who do their home vision activities tend to experience the fastest results.
 We also offer Telehealth Vision Therapy for those patients who are unable to come into the office in person.